focus-trap/tabbable/README.md

 focusable(rootNode, [options]);
 ```

-Returns an array of focusable nodes within the `rootNode`.
+Returns an array of focusable nodes within the `rootNode`, in DOM order.
+This will not match the order in which `tabbable()` returns nodes.

 #### rootNode